-This article is part of a new series that will attempt to answer the #1 question I’ve been getting recently: where do I find high-value clients?
+In this article, I will attempt to answer the #1 question I get: where do I find high-value clients?

 By “high-value client”, I mean somebody who hires you as a consultant in the best sense of the word.
 These are clients that value your input and expertise, and regard you as much more than just a hired gun.

 They also pay you really well, because they aren’t buying a commodity service that can be sold by the lowest bidder (e.g. someone charging $8 an hour on oDesk).

 In short, I’ll be peeling back the curtain and showing you exactly how I’ve been closing five-figure a week consulting engagements (and to make things even more meta, I’m actually writing this from a coffee shop before heading over to a client’s office).

 The single best career move you can make is to stop thinking of yourself as a freelancer.

 I know this might sound strange coming from me.
 My courses all have “freelancing” in their name, and my site is DoubleYourFreelancing.com… well, you see what I mean.
 But when I say freelancer, it’s because I’m saying it in reference to you — a fellow freelance consultant.
 I’m speaking to my peers.

 But you’ll never, ever, ever hear me refer to myself as a freelancer when talking with a prospective client.
 Instead, I look at myself as a consultant — somebody who professionally solves other people’s problems.

 If you want to be a great consultant, you need to understand how the game is played.

 I’m always amazed by how few people understand the basic law of employment: you’re hired by someone because they want something from you, usually more money than they’re paying you.
 I’ve employed my fair share of people over the years, and only a handful of them actually understood this.
 Most saw their employment as more of a right — something they’re owed — rather than as an equal exchange of value between two parties.